FluidStance’s The Plane Cloud Balance Board Review

 |Quality and Aesthetics|

-How Does The Plane Differ from The Level?
+How Does The Plane Cloud Differ from The Level?

-The made-in-America board comes in four color schemes—all of which are some variation of black and white.
+The made-in-America board comes in two color schemes, Slate and Graphite.
 Sure, this isn’t the same as bamboo or stained maple wood grain, but the bespeckled rubber tire surface has its own charm.
 More importantly, though, it definitely reduces the cost, which makes the board more affordable for those who want the FluidStance experience without paying more than they could pay for a standing desk converter.

 Check out all our other balance board reviews along with our detailed comparison review of the top standing desk balance boards.
 Also, you might want to explore the related categories of standing desk mats, including the newfangled calculated terrain standing mats.